Zinabuf/GCIM/README.md

 standardized Exposure

 constant values.
-Note: This is the input data format for GxEprs; if not specified, the mode will omit the variable specified in the fourth column for quantitative exposure.
+Note: This is the input data format for GxEprs; if not specified, the model will omit the variable specified in the fourth column for the quantitative outcome.
 Keeping the fourth column constant is unnecessary when dealing with a binary outcome.
 14 confounders of the discovery sample (Note: These columns are optional.
-Can use any number of columns as confounders to adjust the phenotype upon user requirement.)
+You can include any number of columns as confounders to adjust the GWAS of the exposure phenotype.)

 ~~~
    FID IID   Exposure   constant_value Conf_1 Conf_2 Conf_3 Conf_4  Conf_5 Conf_6